We aim to provide services to as many families as possible.

-- Speech, language, or communication
+Speech, language, or communication Feeding

-- Cognitive / Learning
+Cognitive / Learning

-- Social / Emotional
+Social / Emotional

-- Vision and Hearing
+Vision and Hearing

 *Children who have a qualifying medical condition will be eligible to receive early intervention services.

-An early intervention team will provide a comprehensive evaluation in all areas of child development to your child.
-This is usually done at your home or at our center.
-Usually, this will take about 60-90 mins.
+What is a developmental assessment?An early intervention team will provide a free comprehensive evaluation in all areas of your child's development, including Motor, Cognitive, Communication, Social/Emotional, and Adaptive development.
+We also do a brief health, vision, and hearing screening.
+This is done at your home or at our center.
+Typically, this will take about 60-90 mins.

+How much do services cost?The initial developmental assessment is always free.
 Most of the cost for early intervention services is provided by state and federal grants but you may be responsible for a small monthly fee for services based upon a family income sliding scale.
 If your child is determined eligible for early intervention services then your service coordinator will review any possible fee you may have for services.

-Typically, most services are delivered in the home.
+Where do I receive services?Typically, most services are delivered in the home.
+Services can also be done in community settings, such as childcare.
 Some families will also choose to receive services at our center.
 Visits work best when performed in the child’s natural environment.

-IFSP stands for Individualized Family Service Plan.
+What is an IFSP?IFSP stands for Individualized Family Service Plan.
 This is the plan that is established with your family to setup goals and visits that you will receive.
 The IFSP is the record of your child’s progress and documents while he/she is enrolled in early intervention.

 What role do the parents/caregivers play in Early Intervention?Parents and caregivers are an integral part of your child's Early Intervention team.
 Our providers utilize a parent coaching method to enable you to help your child during your daily routines.